ucsb-cs56/w20/_labWIP/lab07b.md

 <p>This page is a placeholder.</p>
 ```

-Replace it with this code, which is a Thymeleaf form:
+Replace it with this code, which is a heading and a Thymeleaf form:

 ```
+TODO
 ```

 # Step 8b: Add a controller method for the form